 Private collection agencies will not ask for payment on a pre-paid debit or credit card.
 Taxpayers will be informed about electronic payment options for tax debts on the IRS website.

-Payments by check should always be payable to the “U.S. Treasury” and sent directly to the IRS, not the private collection agency.
+Know this: Payments by check should always be made payable to the “U.S. Treasury” and sent directly to the IRS, not the private collection agency.

-Private collection agencies will return accounts to the IRS if they fall into any of ten identified situations, like the taxpayer is deceased, under the age of 18, or in a designated combat zone.
+Private collection agencies will return accounts to the IRS if the taxpayer falls into any of the IRS's 10 identified situations, including the taxpayer is no longer living, under the age of 18, or in a designated combat zone.
 A complete list of accounts that are not for private debt collection can be found on the IRS website.

 SPOT IT: Signs of a tax debt collection scam include:

 To make a complaint about a private collection agency or report misconduct by its employee, call the Treasury Inspector General for Tax Administration (TIGTA) hotline at: 800-366-4484, visit the TIGTA website, or write to:

 If you have a general consumer complaint, you may file a complaint with the Attorney General’s Consumer Protection Unit:

 P.O.
 Box 30213